Muscle Shoals Sound Studio: Restoration and reopening

 The original studio building on Jackson Highway, which had become an audio visual retailer and then an appliance store until 1999, changed ownership, the subsequent owner completing some renovations and retaining the old recording equipment, allowing for tours of the property.
-The building was listed on the National Register of Historic Places in June 2006.
+The building was listed on the National Register of Historic Places in June 2006, recognized in the area of performing arts.

 In 2013, the documentary Muscle Shoals raised public interest in a major restoration of the studio, and in June that year, the owner sold the property (without the historic recording equipment) to the Muscle Shoals Music Foundation, an organization that had been formed earlier that year with the goal of establishing a music museum in the historic building.
 A large grant from Beats Electronics provided an essential $1 million.
 The state tourism director said that the 2013 Muscle Shoals film had significant influence.
 "The financial support from Beats is a direct result of their film."
 Additional donations were made by other groups and individuals.